PostHog/posthog.com/contents/customers/headshot-pro.md

 ### From beta warehouse to data warehouse

-During the beta we were naturally curious for feedback, so it wasn’t long before the relevant teams reached out to speak with Danny about what they needed.
+During the beta [our Data Warehouse team](/teams/data-warehouse) were naturally curious for feedback, so it wasn’t long before they reached out to speak with Danny about what he needed.

 “Headshot Pro wasn’t using a data warehouse before PostHog,” says [Eric](/community/profiles/30209), our data warehouse team lead.
 “Instead, they were analyzing data in the respective platforms — and they really wanted to analyze their marketing data alongside product data.
 So, we helped them [get data from Google Adwords into PostHog](TKTKTKTKT).”